sgzed86/ColorectalCancerOmics/README.md

 The Cancer Genome Atlas (TCGA), specifically the colorectal cancer cohort, which includes colon adenocarcinoma (COAD) and rectal adenocarcinoma (READ) cases.
 I ended up only using the READ cases.
 166 cases with over 60k variables for gene expression associated with READ, it was the smaller dataset.

-5/23/2025 I created a heat map that shows each column as a tumor and each row as a gene expression.
-I am only looking at one type of primary tumor so it does not add much.
-I will need to go back and add the COAD data and the heat map should help differeientiate the two tumor types.
+5/23/2025 I created a heat map that shows each column as a tumor and each row as a gene expression for normal and READ patients.